 The process may become much more difficult if you wait very long to assess your resources.
 The amount the spouse at home can keep changes each January.

 TRANSFER OF RESOURCES

 You may need to transfer resources between spouses to make sure one of you has enough money to continue living at home.
 The need for this will depend on your personal circumstances, including what each spouse owns when one of you moves into a nursing home.

 If you transfer resources, you must do it in a way that meets the limits mentioned above.
 Also, you must follow other Medicaid rules, because you could delay or lose your benefits.

 This warning applies to transfers that occur up to 60 months before you apply for Medicaid, if the transfer is to a trust.
-Other transfers may affect your benefits, if they occur up to 36 months before you apply for Medicaid.

 If you transfer resources between spouses, the transfer can affect how much is counted toward the $2,000 limit for the spouse in the nursing home.
 The outcome will depend on how much you transfer and how much your spouse can keep.